Getting Started

 RaspboCrate makes it easy to import collections from USB drives:

-- Prepare your RO-Crate data on a USB drive
+- Prepare your RO-Crate data on a USB drive (it must have all the files in a catalog directory)

 - Insert the USB drive into the Raspberry Pi